A shortcut way to the Fokker-Planck equation for the non-Markovian dynamics: Memory induced modulation of the effect of a time dependent external force field

 At the Markovian limit, Eq.(\ref{eq41}) reduces to

 In the absence of the time-dependent force ($\boldsymbol{a(t)}=0$) the above equation becomes the Kramers' equation for the isotropic harmonic oscillator\cite{kram}.

 Comparing Eq.(\ref{eq41a}) with Eq.(\ref{eq41b}) we find that as a signature of the memory effect induced feedback, the frequency of the harmonic oscillator and the coefficient of the drift term due to dissipative force become time-dependent for the non-Markovian dynamics.
 Then one may compare the coefficients of the diffusion terms (due to the momentum diffusion) in the respective Fokker-Planck equations.
 Here again, it is apparent that the coeffcient for the non-Markovian dyanmics is time-depenent.
+The diffusion term in Eq.(\ref{eq41a}) with cross derivatives is purely non Markovian origin.
+Its coefficient easily measures the deviation of the dynamics from the Markovian character.
 Finally, comparing Eq.(\ref{eq41}), with Eq.(\ref{eq41b}) we find that how the modulation of the effect of time-dependent external force can be complicated by the conservative and dissipative forces in the presence of the memory effect induced feedback.
 Thus the present method is very simple to use compared to the other methods to identify the modulation.
 Then one may expect to apply the present method to identify the modulation of the cyclotron frequency and its response to the effect of the time-dependent force in the presence of a non-Markovian thermal bath.
 The following subsection shows that one may achieve this result through a simple as well as shortcut way following subsection (A).